 Causes of Cervical Cancer

-- Human Papilloma Virus (HPV) – almost all Cervical cancer patients are those previously infected with HPV.
-HPV is a group of viruses that spreads through sexual contact, and other types of sexual contact like skin-to-skin contact of the genitals or using sex toys.
-Not all HPV types are cancerous, but some are high risk types.
-Since most HPV types do not cause any symptom, you may not be aware of your infection at all until a Screening is done.
+- Human Papillomavirus (HPV) – Almost all cervical cancer patients are those previously infected with HPV.
+HPV is a class of viruses that develop through sexual contact, and other contacts such as genital contact and using sex toys.
+Not all HPV are cancerous, but some types of HPV are at increased risk.
+Since most HPV types do not cause any symptoms, you may not be aware of your infection at all until screening is done.

-- Precancerous Cervical Abnormalities – changes in the cells of the cervix start to show before any Cervical cancer is developed.
-These changes are cervical abnormalities called Cervical Intraepithelial Neoplasia (CIN) or Cervical Glandular Intraepithelial Neoplasia (CGIN) depending on which cells are affected.
-These precancerous abnormalities are not immediately life threatening but, could cause cancer if not detected and treated early.
+- Precancerous Cervical Abnormalities – Changes in the cells of the cervix start to show before any Cervical cancer is developed.
+These changes are cervical irregularities known as Cervical Intraepithelial Neoplasia (CIN) or Cervical Glandular Intraepithelial Neoplasia (CGIN).
+It depends on the affected cells.
+These precancerous irregularities are not suddenly life-threatening but could cause cancer if not detected and treated early.